NirNussbaum/Snake-Game/README.md

 # Snake-Game
 Snake-Game is a classic game of snake, created in web form and inspired by the old mobile games.
 The game is built using a combination of JavaScript, HTML, CSS, and Bootstrap.

-Main Technologies Used:
-JavaScript:
-The game logic and functionality is mainly implemented in JavaScript.
-This includes the movement of the snake, collision detection, and scoring mechanism.

-HTML and CSS:
-The game is built with HTML and CSS, which provide the structure and styling of the web form.

-Bootstrap:
-Bootstrap is a popular framework used for building responsive and mobile-first web projects.
-It has been used in this project to help make the game more accessible on different screen sizes.

-Top 3 Table:

 # Main Technologies Used
 - JavaScript:
 The game logic and functionality is mainly implemented in JavaScript.
 This includes the movement of the snake, collision detection, and scoring mechanism.